vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/index-processes.md

 ### Contributor support

-Allowing developers without archive upload rights to submit their patches or new packages for review.
+Allowing developers without Archive upload rights to submit their patches or new packages for review.

 ```{toctree}
 :maxdepth: 1